 Fee disputes can be destructive.
 Attorneys owe a fiduciary duty to put their clients' interests ahead of their own.
-Involving the application of much learning and skill, attorneys often do difficult and stressful work and have the right to be paid for their work.
-To encourage people to take on this difficult profession, there is the prospect of good pay for the public’s benefit of providing people access to good legal advice.
+Attorneys often do difficult and stressful work involving the application of advanced learning and skill and have the right to be paid for their work.

 While a law license is not, to quote the California Supreme Court, a license “to mulct the unfortunate,” attorneys deserve to be paid for their work.
 In California, an attorney cannot contract for, charge or collect an unconscionable or illegal fee.

 There are many risks involved for attorneys.
 Clients who have fee disputes have the remedy of fee arbitration (Bus. & Prof. Code §§ 6200, et seq.) to ensure that the fees are reasonable.
 Failure to pay a fee arbitration award can now be sanctioned by the State Bar in an order placing the attorney on inactive status, unable to practice until the fee award is paid.
 Many State Bar complaints are triggered by fee disputes.

 Fee arbitration must be taken seriously.
 Failure to effectively defend your fees in arbitration can lead not only to a judgment but also a suspension of your law license!
 For attorneys, properly drafted fee agreements that comply with the law are essential.
 This includes meticulous time-keeping in all cases, even for flat-fees and contingent cases, as well as regular and informative billing practices.
 I can help you draft fee agreements that protect your right to fees, and I can help you make sure your office procedures protect your right to fees.